Stage and film actress Gene Tierney was one of Hollywood's top box office draws, until personal tragedy sparked a downward spiral.

 The Ludlow Massacre, the horrifying results of one of the deadliest labor strikes in U.S. history, sparked the Colorado Coalfield War.
 Over two dozen miners and their families died in the conflict.

-The Liberty Bell is an iconic symbol of American independence, but started its political career as a simple device to call colonists to meetings in 1752.
-It is now a worldwide symbol for freedom and justice.
+The Liberty Bell is an iconic symbol of American independence but started its political career as a simple device to call colonists to meetings in 1752.

 George Clymer, one of the first Founding Fathers to argue for separation from Britain, was also one of six men to sign both the Declaration of Independence and the United States Constitution.